-Vehicle Code 21801 CVC is the California statute that applies when a driver is turning left or completing a U-turn to the left and is facing oncoming traffic.
-The law says that a motorist in this situation must yield the right-of-way to approaching traffic up until he/she can complete the turn with reasonable safety.
-A violation of this code section is an infraction and the driver will receive a ticket and one point on his/her driving record.
+Vehicle Code 21801 CVC is the California statute that applies when you are turning left or completing a U-turn to the left and are facing oncoming traffic.
+The law says that you must yield the right-of-way to approaching traffic up until you can complete the turn with reasonable safety.
+A violation of this code section is an infraction, and you will receive a ticket and one point on your driving record.

-CVC 21801 states that “the driver of a vehicle intending to turn to the left or to complete a U-turn upon a highway, or to turn left into public or private property, or an alley, shall yield the right-of-way to all vehicles approaching from the opposite direction which are close enough to constitute a hazard at any time during the turning movement, and shall continue to yield the right-of-way to the approaching vehicles until the left turn or U-turn can be made with reasonable safety.”
+21801. (a) The driver of a vehicle intending to turn to the left or to complete a U-turn upon a highway, or to turn left into public or private property, or an alley, shall yield the right-of-way to all vehicles approaching from the opposite direction which are close enough to constitute a hazard at any time during the turning movement, and shall continue to yield the right-of-way to the approaching vehicles until the left turn or U-turn can be made with reasonable safety.